Generic Name: sodium oxybate (SO dee um OX i bate)

 Your doctor will need to check your progress every 3 months.
 If you need surgery, tell the surgeon ahead of time that you are using sodium oxybate.

 Store at room temperature away from moisture and heat.

 Keep track of your medicine.
 Sodium oxybate is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Do not keep leftover sodium oxybate liquid.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush any unused liquid medicine down the toilet.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember, but only at bedtime or during your normal sleeping hours.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but only at bedtime or during your normal sleeping hours.
+Do not take two doses at one time.

 What happens if I overdose?